Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 ### Transactions

 Also in the top menu you'll find the item *Transactions*.
 A transaction is a completed test case.
-The test case consists of one or more actions.
+A test case consists of one or more actions.
 The displayed transaction runtime includes the runtime of all actions within the test case, think times, and the processing time of the test code itself.
 If the test path of the test case is heavily randomized, the transaction runtimes might vary significantly.
 The average runtime shows the progress of the tests over time and is especially helpful for evaluating the outcome of long-running tests.

 ### Actions